kdis-lab/ExecuteMulan/README.md

 [Mulan](http://mulan.sourceforge.net/) is an open-source Java library for learning from multi-label datasets; including both Multi-Label Classification (MLC) and Multi-Target Regression (MTR) methods [[Tso11]](#Tso11).
 The Mulan library only provides a Java API, but no any GUI or command-line interface to execute its methods.

 In this repository, we created an executable .jar file to execute MLC and MTR methods from the Mulan library.
 The aim of this project was to have a personal way to execute experiments with the different methods as simple as possible.
 The .jar file is available to download at the [latest release](https://github.com/i02momuj/ExecuteMulan/releases/tag/v1.1).
+This code was implemented for its use in the article [[Moy18]](#Moy18).

 To execute it, the following command have to be executed in a console:
 ```sh